That's the Way It Is (Celine Dion song)

-"That's the Way It Is" is the lead single from Celine Dion's greatest hits album All the Way...
+"That's the Way It Is" is the lead single from Canadian singer Celine Dion's greatest hits album, All the Way...
 A Decade of Song, released on 1 November 1999.
-It peaked within the top ten in many countries, like Austria, Belgium, Canada, Finland, France, Germany, Greece, Hungary, Italy, the Netherlands, New Zealand, Sweden, Switzerland, and the United States.
-Billboard listed it as one of the Greatest Songs of 1999.
+It reached the top 10 in many countries, including Austria, Belgium, Canada, Finland, France, Germany, Greece, Hungary, Italy, the Netherlands, New Zealand, Sweden, Switzerland, and the United States.
+Billboard listed it among the Greatest Songs of 1999.

-Production and release
+Background and release

-It was written and produced by Swedish producers Andreas Carlsson, Max Martin and Kristian Lundin, who had written a string of hit songs for artists such as NSYNC, Backstreet Boys and Britney Spears.
+It was written and produced by Swedish songwriters Andreas Carlsson, Max Martin, and Kristian Lundin, who had created a run of hit singles for artists such as NSYNC, Backstreet Boys, and Britney Spears.

+Several club remixes were prepared by Metro.
+Some pressings of the single included "I Met an Angel (On Christmas Day)", a non-album track.
+The song was later included on The Collector's Series, Volume One (2000) and My Love: Essential Collection (2008).

 Composition

-"That's the Way It Is" starts out in the key of E major with a moderate tempo of 93 beats per minute.
-Throughout the verses, the song follows a chord progression of Cm–A–B, and Dion's vocals span from B_{3} to E_{5}.

-The song has a bridge, and after the bridge is the chorus repeated, only in the key of A major.
+"That's the Way It Is" opens in the key of E major with a moderate tempo of 93 beats per minute.
+The verses follow a chord progression of Cm–A–B, and Dion's vocals span from B_{3} to E_{5}.
+After the bridge, the chorus returns in the key of A major.